-This is the work that I’m most proud of.
-It includes a health company’s customer portal, a rock band’s website, a version of Facebook for people with deaf-blindness and a multimedia management app for hospital staff.
+Case studies on digital solutions for a health company, a website for a rock band, Facebook for people with deaf-blindness and a multimedia management webb app for hospital staff.

 In 2015, legendary Swedish rock band Backyard Babies made their comeback after a five year hiatus.
 Their online presence had deteriorated and they needed guidance.
 For helping them market their new album and upcoming tour, I designed and developed a fast and responsive website.
 It increased their visibility in Google searches and gave fans, journalist and event organisers the information they needed.